 We do not provide accompanied travel back to Germany on the return flight as your parent/carer will meet you at Arrivals.
+If we are flying with BA, please ensure you have completed your BA consent form that allows students to travel alone without an adult as it may be asked for at check in or during any time during the return flight.
 We provide coach travel to Heathrow airport and ensure you are checked in and have your passports.
 We divide the students into groups and the older students act as guides from security to the correct departing gate.
 This works extremely well as you will have learned during your stay to work with each other and tackle challenges as a team.

 You will need a valid passport (Reisepass/Kinderausweis mit Bild) or identity card (Personalausweis) to travel to England.
 A visa is not necessary for EU citizens.
 Please tell us if you have a non-EU passport and do need a Visa.
 When you are in England you do not need to carry an ID card.
 We will look after your passports/ID cards during your stay because losing it will create unnecessary worry and complications!
 We will return your passport/ID card to you at the airport on the day of departure.